coderarjob/meghaos-x86/docs/x86/gdt.md

 One more change tough, the GDT that is setup by the `boot1` is local to it.
 The kernel must setup and initialize another GDT of its own.
-The reason for that is becuase, seting up of GDT actually should reside with the kernel, and not with the bootloader.
+The reason for that is because, setting up of GDT actually should reside with the kernel, and not with the bootloader.
 Also in multiprocessor systems there should be one GDT for each processor.
 Which is too much to ask of a bootloader.
-The `boot1` will setup a rudimentry protected mode environment, for the kernel (Kernel is written in C and GCC does not work well with real mode), but the final setup rests with the Kernel.
+The `boot1` will setup a rudimentary protected mode environment, for the kernel (Kernel is written in C and GCC does not work well with real mode), but the final setup rests with the Kernel.

-Paging and Virutal memory is quite importaint it seems with the available tools.
+Paging and Virtual memory is quite important it seems with the available tools.
 ------------------------------------------------------------------------------
 _19th Oct 2020_